dieghernan/Bzel/README.md

 * Clock mode:
    * Digital: Minute display based on analog movement
    * Dot: Moving dot as minute marker
+   * Bezel: A bar moving around the bezel as minute marker
 * Autodetection of 12h/24h based on your watch settings

 ## Take your pick
+ * Pebble Health: Display daily steps.
  * Date - Get the weekday based on the language set on your Pebble.
  * Weather: Current conditions on °c or °f.
  * Choose your weather provider: